lolilovers/azurin/docs/QueryBuilder/README.md

 # Introduction

-Builder is a fork of latitude/latitude, SQL query builder with zero dependencies and a fluent interface.
+This Builder is a fork of latitude/latitude, SQL query builder with zero dependencies and a fluent interface.

 ```php